 Movement Research

-In my practice based PhD “performing transitional space: from dance to architecture” I explored new ways of perceiving space by intersecting the choreographic process with the spatial design.
+In my PhD “performing transitional space: from dance to architecture” I investigated new ways of perceiving space by intersecting the choreographic process with the spatial design through the lenses of psychoanalysis and architecture to suggest that embodied experience and space are co-constituted through movement.

 The research is developing through personal inquiry, exchange and shared movement workshops.